-- 27. The following additional factors are of particular significance in this case: - The baseline Collective Agreement is a sophisticated contract with a long history that currently addresses a broad mix of academic, professional, and equity issues as well as typical terms and conditions of employment; - Across the board annual increases above 2%, previously accepted by Unit 2 members, led the sector in this round.
+- 30. The following additional factors are of particular significance in this case: - The baseline Collective Agreement currently addresses a broad mix of academic, professional, and equity issues as well as typical terms and conditions of employment; - Across the board annual increases above 2%, previously accepted by Unit 2 members, led the sector in this round.
 Accordingly, the 'total compensation' principle commands particular attention here; - The existing benefit package is comprehensive.
 There were no reasonably parallel comparators for the benefit increase proposals; - The expired baseline Collective Agreement was already sector leading in every respect before this round of collective bargaining.
-The Union Brief acknowledged it as "superior to other agreements in the University sector".

-- The 'gap' between Unit 1 and its peers elsewhere was widened further by agreements reached by the parties during direct collective bargaining; - Accepting the York position at arbitration without modification would even further extend the lead of CUPE Local 3903 over all its sector peers;
+The Union Brief described it as "superior to other agreements in the University sector"; - The 'gap' between Unit 3 and its peers elsewhere was widened further by agreements reached by the parties during direct collective bargaining; - Accepting the York position at arbitration without modification would even further extend the lead of CUPE Local 3903 over all its sector peers;